Interview: Top producer and the CORE training coach Jen Hernandez

 We have a daily team meeting at 10am, we have team power hour every Wednesday at 2pm, and you put these things on the calendar and in the structure, and the team is helping you to follow through with it and everyone is holding each other accountable.
-Eventually the culture comes to a point where it’s all clouded and it’s all of us together.
+Eventually, the culture comes to a point where it’s all clouded and it’s all of us together.
 It’s really about getting the team to buy-in with everything.

 How does the international niche fit in your business?

-I’m fluent in Spanish, I studied economics my junior year in college in Monterey, Mexico at the Institute of Technology there.
+I’m fluent in Spanish, I studied economics during my junior year in college in Monterey, Mexico at the Institute of Technology there.
 I met my husband there and we later married, and our household is 50% Spanish because we wanted our kids to learn.
-As a default I definitely don’t drive that business, but I do market it.
+As a default, I definitely don’t drive that business, but I do market it.
 It’s maybe 10% of my business, and it’s very helpful that I get business I wouldn’t normally get.
 Agents know that I’m the bi-lingual loan officer and there’s not a lot of good bi-lingual people out there.

 At Legacy, we have a niche product that not a lot of people have where we can finance people that actually live and work in another country.
 They can live and work in Mexico or Nigeria or whatever.
-Like I said, it’s not a huge part of our business so when it comes it’s fine, but it does really help me be able to help people that I would normally have to turn away because of the language barrier.
+As I said, it’s not a huge part of our business so when it comes it’s fine, but it does really help me be able to help people that I would normally have to turn away because of the language barrier.
 I have 2 bi-lingual people on my team both on the front end and the back end because it is important and it’s something I know that we need.
-We actually just brought on a big realtor account where they’re going to have a lot of Spanish speaking people.
+We actually just brought on a big realtor account where they’re going to have a lot of Spanish-speaking people.
 It definitely gives me an edge that is very helpful in this market.

-From the CORE training student, to the CORE training coach
+From the CORE training student to the CORE training coach

 You attribute a lot of your success to the CORE coming into your life.
 What did that “implosion” look like?